 Not that ultra-dense plates are completely out.
 “The emergence of the 3456-well format has created demand for screening an entire compound library on one plate,” says Dr. Michael Fejtl, international sales and marketing specialist at BMG Labtech (Ortenberg, Germany).

-One indication of the maturity of the plate reader market is the number of vendors involved.
-According to the Lab Manager Magazine website, more than 25 manufacturers operate in the United States.
-The consequence of so many vendors competing for modestly growing research and highthroughput markers has been a steady stream of technologic innovation and price reductions.
+One indication of the maturity of the plate reader market is the number of vendors involved, more than 25 in the United States, according to the Lab Manager website.
+With so many vendors competing for modestly growing research and high-throughput markers, there has been a steady stream of technologic innovation and price reductions.

-Douglas Scientific is taking an approach that it believes will provide “more than incremental gains” for the high-throughput end of the spectrum, which according to Mr. Cook has hitherto been the norm.
-Douglas’s ArrayTape is a revolutionary idea.
-Instead of an injection-molded plastic microtiter plate or microarrays, ArrayTape is a continuous polypropylene (or polystyrene, polycarbonate) strip embossed with reaction wells that hold less than 800 nL of test fluid.
-Wells are arranged in familiar SBS format (96, 384, 1536, etc., wells), but the savings in reagent and solvent are phenomenal—as much as 90 percent compared with standard microwells.
+An example of such innovation is Douglas Scientific’s (Alexandria, MN) ArrayTape.
+Instead of an injection-molded plastic microtiter plate or microarrays, the product is a continuous polypropylene (or polystyrene, polycarbonate) strip embossed with reaction wells that hold less than 800 nL of test fluid.
+Wells are arranged in familiar SBS format (96, 384, 1536, etc., wells), but the savings in reagent and solvent are as much as 90 percent compared with standard microwells.

-Anita Kant, Ph.D., application scientist at Molecular Devices (Sunnyvale, CA), says purchasers should consider their specific applications, the number of expected users, sensitivity, current vs. future needs, system versatility, and single- vs. multimode- reading capability; for example absorbance and fluorescence in a single experiment.
+Anita Kant, Ph.D., application scientist at Molecular Devices (Sunnyvale, CA), has compiled a list of things to look for in a microplate reader.
+These include specific applications, the number of expected users, sensitivity, current vs. future needs, system versatility, and single vs. multimode reading capability.

 “Single mode is less expensive, but that may not satisfy future needs,” says Dr. Kant.
 Nevertheless, multimode (and some other) capabilities may be added later on, provided the instrument can handle upgrades.